Inflammation and Depression: The Hidden Biological Driver Behind Low Mood

 If you are based in Adelaide and experiencing ongoing depression or anxiety despite standard care, a functional medicine assessment may help explore underlying biological contributors.
 Individualised testing and interpretation can support a more targeted, whole-body approach to mental health care.

-5. Maes M et al. The gut–brain barrier in major depression.
+5. Maes M et al. The gut–brain barrier in major depression: intestinal mucosal dysfunction with an increased translocation of LPS from gram negative enterobacteria (leaky gut) plays a role in the inflammatory pathophysiology of depression.
 Neuro Endocrinol Lett.
-2008.
+2008;29(6):757-64.